Healthy Postnatal Diet for Indian Moms | SuperBottoms

 whatsapp icon

 Once you deliver a baby, your body undergoes many changes and is in the recuperation stage for at least 5 – 6 weeks.
-Postnatal diet or postpartum diet plays a significant role in this phase for the following reasons –
+The postnatal diet, or postpartum diet, is a significant support system during this phase for the following reasons –

 1. A balanced postpartum diet can help you recover faster.
 If you have had a C-section delivery, your body needs even more nutrition to recover from the surgery.